Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

 ## Joint Project Planning Sessions

-Joint Project Planning Sessions (JPPS) are scheduled.
+Joint Project Planning Sessions (JPPSs) are scheduled.
 The entire development team and project manager will partecipate to these meetings.

 The PM schedules and organizes the meetings deciding:

+- Attendees:
-- Attendees: The entire development team (10 members), Finance Manager, Customer Experience Analyst and the PM himself
+    - The entire development team (14 members), Finance Manager, Customer Experience Analyst and the PM himself
+- Facilities:
-- Facilities: The meeting room in OpenML offices is spacious enough for the JPPS to take place
+    - The meeting room in OpenML offices is spacious enough for the JPPSs to take place
+- Equipment:
-- Equipment: The meeting room provides a wide round table with enough seats for all attendees.
-Office laptops and pen and paper will be provided
+    - The meeting room provides a wide round table with enough seats for all attendees
+    - Office laptops and pen and paper will be provided

 ### Agenda